 Ooh.
 Pretty colors.

 But I’m getting ahead of myself.
 The original Donkey Kong Country was a breakout smash hit for publisher Nintendo and developer Rare in 1994.
-The combination of masterful platforming action, the return of a fondly remembered character to gaming after a decade-long absence, and striking CGI graphics that seemed impossibly futuristic at the time managed to sell over nine million copies of DKC, making it the third best-selling game for the system.
-A sequel was inevitable, but an interesting one was not.
+The combination of masterful platforming action, the return of a fondly remembered character to gaming after a decade-long absence, and striking CGI graphics which seemed impossibly futuristic at the time managed to sell over nine million copies of DKC, making it the third best-selling game for the system.
+A sequel was inevitable.
+An interesting one was not.
 To their credit, Rare opted not to rest on their laurels and 1995’s DKC2 is a wildly ambitious game that changes things up considerably.

 I’ll be back, for sure, trying my best to focus on that soothing, serene “Stickerbrush Symphony” track as I fly headlong into pointy spikes again and again.
 Good times.